prokoudine/ardour-manual-sphinx/source/midi/midi-editing/change-note-properties.rst

    :kbd:`Alt` modifier must be added to these shortcuts.

 Quantization
-   :kbd:`q` will quantize the selected notes using the current quantize settings.
-If the quantize settings have not been set for this session yet, the quantize dialog will appear. :kbd:`Alt-q` will display the quantize dialog to allow editing the current quantize settings, and then will quantize the selected notes.
-The default quantize settings
+   :kbd:`q` will display the Quantize dialog to allow editing the current quantize settings, and then will quantize the selected notes.
-   are: quantize note starts to the current grid setting, no swing, no threshold, full strength.
+   The default quantize settings are: quantize note starts to the current grid setting, no swing, no threshold, full strength.

 Step Entry, Quantize, etc.
    Refer to the :ref:`Step Entry <step_entry>`,